-All of our financial products are eligible for TFSAs: all types of GIAs, all Guaranteed Investment Funds (GIF), etc. The payment of income option is available, as is the simple interest option for GIAs.
-The redemption fee exemption that applies to RRSPs, LIRAs and NRSPs also applies to TFSAs.
+All of our financial products are eligible for TFSAs: all types of GIAs, all Guaranteed Investment Funds (GIF), all Investment Accounts, etc. The payment of income option is available, as is the simple interest option for GIAs.
 In addition, a TFSA may be opened as part of a group plan or as an individual account.